Hassan Evan Naseem: Unrest

 Cellmates of Evan Naseem learned of his death the same day.
 This resulted in a protest which then lead to unrest in Maafushi Prison.
 To control this unrest NSS personnel at Maafushi shot several unarmed prisoners killing 3 and injuring 17 others.

-News of the death of Evan broke out quickly in the capital city Malé.
+News of the death of Naseem broke out quickly in the capital city Malé.
 A large number of people gathered at his burial service.
 While people were at the cemetery, news of the shooting incident reached the already angry public.
 Civil unrest in Malé grew with this news.
 Several police stations were set on fire, government buildings were attacked, and government vehicles were set on fire or destroyed by the angry mob.
 The government controlled the unrest by around 2300hrs and declared a State of Emergency, for the first time in the country's history, in Malé and nearby islands.
 A curfew was imposed in Malé.

 Investigation

 President Maumoon Abdul Gayoom established a presidential commission on 20 September 2003, to investigate the death of Evan Naseem and the shooting incident at Maafushi Prison.
 The findings of the commission were released to the public with the title "Report on the Death of Hassan Evan Naseem".
 However, several sections from the public report were omitted due to national security concerns.
 Charges were pressed against 12 people, however 8 people were sentenced to death.